TurkuNLP/register-annotation-docs/accept-reject.md

 - the sentences don’t form a coherent text
 - there are only individual lines of actual text
 - there are no complete sentences, or fewer than two (e.g. lists of short news introductions)
-- the text is entirely in a foreign language or otherwise incomprehensible
+- the text is not in the target language
+- the text is poorly extracted (not representative of the web page)
 - the document consists of special characters or numbers only